 1. What happens in the Summer Program?

-The course selected fulfills one of the CORE requirements.
+The course selected fulfills one of the REACH requirements.
 This year an Arts Encounter will be offered, Theatre Appreciation, a course geared to introducing the student to live performance experience through the various elements of the theatre.
 The class will meet for three hours each day.
 In addition to this 3-credit course, there are seminars scheduled which will explain support services and study strategies.
-The evenings will include mandatory study sessions where students will either do course reading, studying for tests, preparing projects/ homework and/or receive tutoring support.
+The evenings will include mandatory study sessions where students will either do course reading, studying for tests, and/or preparing projects/ homework.

 2. What is involved with the three-credit course?
 Will there be homework?